BA (Hons) Mission and Ministry

 All teaching is delivered by our experienced faculty or expert practitioners in your field of study (youth, children, family or third-age).
 In addition, you will have the opportunity to learn alongside a cohort of students involved in mission and ministry similar to your own.

 Each student has the support of a personal tutor, and guidance is given during the teaching week on how to approach the assignments.

 With a mixture of full- and part-time students on the Mission and Ministry programme, we work hard to build a supportive community for all our students.
 Our students often comment on the benefits of the retreat-like atmosphere of the teaching weeks.
 These include worship, Bible teaching and devotions, as well as the opportunity to laugh and have fun!

 Part-time students will be required to complete an online Study Skills unit as they start the course.
 All other units at Level 4 (Certificate), Level 5 (Diploma) and Level 6 (BA) are delivered via teaching weeks (Mon-Fri) on-site at Cliff College.

-Students who successfully complete this course could be employed by churches in a voluntary or paid capacity as a mission and/or ministry worker in their specialist field (children, youth, family); or at a regional or national level within a parachurch organisation (depending on the student’s level of experience).
+Students who successfully complete this course could be employed by churches in a voluntary or paid capacity as a mission and/or ministry worker in their specialist field (children, youth, family, third age); or at a regional or national level within a parachurch organisation (depending on the student’s level of experience).
 Former graduates of the BA (Hons) Mission and Ministry programme are now employed in a number of key roles at regional and national levels within the UK and in overseas mission.